 The Campaign for Rent Control and Eviction Protections

 The campaign seeks to establish laws giving tenants basic dignity in their housing: rent control ensures rents cannot increase more than inflation, and eviction protections ensure landlords can’t evict tenants without cause.
-We will start collecting signatures for a petition in the spring of 2021 to put a measure on the ballot for March 8, 2022.
-Support our campaign by volunteering, donating, and spreading the word that we are here to end rent gouging and displacement of tenants!
+In June, we started collecting signatures for a petition to put a measure on the June 7, 2022 ballot.
+Support our campaign by volunteering, donating, and spreading the word that we are here to end rent gouging displacement of tenants!